 Lisa has been married to World Series Champion pitcher Scott Erickson since 2004.
 Together they support dozens of charities each year including The Salvation Army, Wounded Warriors Foundation, The Starkey Hearing Foundation, The Buoniconti Fund and St. Jude Children’s Hospital.
 They currently live in Southern California with their two dogs Cupcake and Twinkie.

-For decades Lisa has hosted fundraising events, emceed Christmas Kettle Kickoffs, held golf tournaments and even a entered a salsa dance completion (she won!), all to raise money for her favorite charity, The Salvation Army.
+For decades Lisa has hosted fundraising events, emceed Christmas Kettle Kickoffs, held golf tournaments and even entered a salsa dance competition (she won!), all to raise money for her favorite charity, The Salvation Army.